bluecataudio/angelscript-addons/README.md

 # angelscript-addons
-Misc open source angelscript add-ons and source code
+Misc open source angelscript add-ons and source code.
+ - Cpp directory: C++ add-ons to be compiledand registered with e angelscript engine
+ - angelscript: angelscript utility classes that can be included in scripts